apostrophecms/docs/docs/guide/custom-ui.md

 ### Implementing the server-side part

-Any module can register a schema field type on the server side, like this one, which provides a range field with two inputs, one for the low end of the range and one for the high end.
+Any module can register a schema field type on the server side, like this one, which allows editors to set a "star rating" of 1 to 5 stars, as is often seen in movie and restaurant reviews.

 <AposCodeBlock>
 ```js